vaginessa/dns-wiki/Kernel-security.md

 Protection against other attacks
 --------------

-Bruteforce
+**Bruteforce**

 A lot of wrong statements are on the internet to _stop_ e.g. bruteforce by simply using a blacklist.
 In fact if you use iptables as a blacklist you will suffering from the following problems:
 *  /var may become full because everything will be logged in here (e.g. in the attacker is pounding our server)
 * The attack may already got your IP address which allows to send packets with a spoofed source header, overall that would mean you get locked out of the server
 * Higher memory usage

 To solve this you can work with SSH keys, which are not affected by the above two mentioned problems.
-To do so we can use:
+So we can use:
 ```
 iptables -N SSH_IN
 iptables -A INPUT -p tcp --dport ssh -m conntrack --ctstate NEW -j SSH_IN